bpmn-io/bpmn-js-nyan/README.md

 [bpmn-js](https://github.com/bpmn-io/bpmn-js) + !["nyan cat in the wild"](./docs/cat.gif) = auto-win.

 This projects bundles lovely nyan cats into a custom BPMN 2.0 modeler.

-:notebook: If you're interested in custom elements head over to [custom-elements](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-elements) to get an overview first.

 ## About